idealius/transpose_covid_timeseries/readme.md

 Downloads time series data for deaths and confirmed cases from Johns Hopkins COVID-19's github.
 Then, sanitizes and transposes it so it is workable in common visualization software (Excel, Tableau, QGIS, etc.) for a timelapse and writes to a file with absolute values and per capita values **in percent (multiplied by 100.)**

+This project's data is used by my COVID dashboard project: https://github.com/idealius/covid_sandbox

 ### Requirements

 - Windows 10 (Maybe Windows 8/7 would work)